streamsets/control-agent-quickstart/README.md

 SCH_DEPLOYMENT_LABELS - Command delimted list of lables to be applied to provisioned Data Collector instances.
   - Default - all,${KUBE_CLUSTER_NAME},${SCH_AGENT_NAME},${SCH_DEPLOYMENT_NAME},${SDC_DOCKER_TAG}

+SCH_DEPLOYMENT_TYPE - Defines how SDC instances will be used and how the UI will be be exposed.
+  - See <a href="#heading-ids">Deployment Modes</a> for more details

 SCH_DEPLOYMENT_NODEPORT -The Nodeport for the SDC Instance
   - Default - Random
   - Valid values are 30000 to 32767
   - If defined, the value supplied must be unique for each Streamsets Deployment you create.
   - You may need to modify your firewall settings in order to access this port on your K8s nodes.
   - Nodeport connections are HTTP connections (not HTTPS)

-SCH_DEPLOYMENT_TYPE - Defines how SDC instances will be used and how the UI will be be exposed.
-  - See <a href="#heading-ids">Deployment Modes</a> for more details
+INGRESS_ENABLED - Indicate an Ingress Service should be enabled to access the SCH Deployment
+  - Default = 1
+  - CAQ uses Traefik as the Ingress Controller
+  - If engress is disabled, the nodeports Internal IP will be used to register the SDC instances in SCH

 INGRESS_PORT_HTTPS - The port on public loadbalancer for accessing the SDC instance via HTTPS.
   - Default - 80